China an unspoken focus as Biden woos African leaders

 To that end, Biden is expected to announce his support for the African Union's joining the G20 group of the world's largest economies as a permanent member.

-U.S. Trade Representative Katherine Tai told African counterparts on Tuesday she wants to improve the continent's U.S. trade preferences program, and national security adviser Jake Sullivan said Washington will "bring resources to the table" and commit $55 billion to Africa over the next three years.
+U.S. Trade Representative Katherine Tai told African counterparts on Tuesday she wants to improve the continent's U.S. trade preferences program to boost investment and national security adviser Jake Sullivan said Washington will "bring resources to the table" and commit $55 billion to Africa over the next three years.

 "We are not looking for a relationship that is transactional, that's extractive, that is burdensome, or leaves various countries in a more fragile, poor state after a deal is done," State Department spokesman Ned Price told reporters on Monday, skirting mention of China but using language that mirrored Washington's critique of its behavior in Africa.